 Federation Research Prize

-The Federation Prize promotes intellectual development and communication scholarship by awarding a cash prize of (up to) $3000 to a selected proposal authored by a CSCA member.
+The Federation Prize promotes intellectual development and communication scholarship by awarding a cash prize of (up to) $5000 to selected research proposals authored by a CSCA member.
 If there are multiple submitters on a proposal, all authors must be CSCA members.
-Proposals are evaluated by a selection committee of scholars representing diverse interests in communication and methods of inquiry.
-The recipient is expected to provide a final report at the CSCA convention the year following the award presentation.
+Proposals are evaluated by a selection committee of scholars representing diverse interests in communication and various methods of inquiry.
+The recipient is expected to provide a presentation of the research project in a special panel at the CSCA convention the year following the award presentation.

 Past recipients include: